 “All NEXUS volumes emphasize the critical skills and analogical thinking that are crucial for success on the SAT.” – THE COLLEGE BOARD

-NEXUS Cross-Curricular Connections Deepen Students’ Understanding of the Play and Period.
+NEXUS Cross-Curricular Connections in each Lesson Deepen Students’ Understanding of the Play and Period.

 Figurative Language in Romeo and Juliet